biodash/biodash.github.io/content/codeclub/S04E16/index.md

 </div>

-We could set a different custom order using the `levels` argument of the `factor` function (the same code would work if `cut` would not yet have been a factor):
+We could set a different custom order using the `levels` argument of the `factor` function (the same code would work if `cut` would not yet have been a factor at all):

 <div class="highlight">